pawelniewie/pawelniewiadomski.com/_posts/2016-10-31-bad-patterns-in-ruby-using-private-attr_accessor.md

 IDS.map do |id|
   @payout = Payout.find_by(backoffice_id: id)
   if payout.present? && is_a_pending_payoneer_payout?
-    # other code around ommited for brewity
+    # other code around omitted for brevity
     create_new_payoneer_payout
   end
 end